 Instructions

-- In the bowl of a stand mixer fitted with the whisk attachment, add the eggs, granulated sugar, and vanilla extract.
-Beat on medium-high speed for at least 10 minutes, until the mixture becomes pale, fluffy, and triples in volume.
+- In the bowl of a stand mixer fitted with the whisk, whip the eggs, sugar, and vanilla on medium-high speed for 10 minutes, until pale, fluffy, and tripled in volume.

-- While that’s mixing, sift together the dry ingredients: cake flour, unsweetened cocoa powder, baking soda, baking powder, and salt.
+- Meanwhile, sift together the cake flour, cocoa powder, baking powder, baking soda, and salt.

-- Reduce the mixer speed to low and gradually add the dry ingredients.
-Mix for no more than 1 minute—just until combined.
+- Reduce the mixer speed to low and gently mix in the dry ingredients, just until combined.

-- In a separate bowl, whip the cold heavy cream using a hand mixer until it forms stiff peaks.
+- In a separate bowl, whip the cold heavy cream to stiff peaks.

 - Place the chopped chocolate and Kinder Maxi pieces in a heatproof bowl.